-- a Reducing traffic volume through promoting the shift to walking or bicycling and using mass transit systems such as trains, which have less per capita CO2 emissions than automobiles - b Reducing the distance that needs to be traveled, for example, through promoting a compact city which shortens the commuting distance - c Reducing intensity of CO2 emissions per unit distance traveled through improving the road conditions to reduce time spent in traffic, and introducing more fuel efficient vehicles
+- a Reducing traffic volume through promoting the shift to walking or bicycling and using mass transit systems such as trains, which have less per capita CO2 emissions than automobiles - b Reducing the distance that needs to be traveled, for example, through promoting a compact city which shortens the commuting distance - c Reducing intensity of CO2 emissions per unit distance traveled through improving the road conditions to reduce time spent in traffic, and introducing more fuel efficient vehicles review how well the existing public transit facilities fit the requirement of the particular town.

-Figure 6 shows how these low carbon transport measures can be integrated in low carbon urban structures.
+Figure 6 shows how these low carbon transport measures can be integrated in low carbon town structures.

-The effects of measures to reduce CO_2 emission may not be obtained as anticipated if the measures are implemented individually.
+The effects of measures to reduce CO2 emission may not be obtained as anticipated if the measures are implemented individually.
 It is recommended that measures are implemented in ways where the greatest synergetic benefits can occur.
 The most important is to combine promotion of public transit systems with traffic demand management for motor vehicle.
-In addition, it is recommended practice to review how well the existing public transit facilities fit the requirement of the particular town.
+In addition, it is recommended practice to